 Relay Controllers Vs PLC Controllers – An Insight into their Circuitry

-For more, please read our publication 'Electro-Pneumatics and Automation' Electro-pneumatics and Automation The basic concepts of a relay control system and a PLC control system are highlighted in this article with the help of a circuit diagram.
-Assume that an electro-pneumatic system is used for obtaining an industrial work operation.
-The system consists of a...
+The basic concepts of a relay control system and a PLC control system are highlighted in this article with the help of a circuit diagram.
+Assume that an electro-pneumatic system is used to obtain an industrial work operation.
+The system consists of a pneumatic power part and an electrical control part.
+The electrical control part...
 Continue Reading →

 Know the Difference between Gauge Pressure and Absolute Pressure

-Two pressure scales are utilized to measure pressure values in fluid power systems: a gauge scale and an absolute scale.
+Two pressure scales measure pressure values in fluid power systems: a gauge scale and an absolute scale.
 The gauge pressure is the pressure indicated by a pressure gauge.
-It is a measure of the pressure with reference to the atmospheric pressure (1.013 bar or 14.7 psi) and it is not with reference...
+It is a measure of the pressure with reference to the atmospheric pressure (1.013 bar or 14.7 psi) and it is not with reference to the absolute...
 Continue Reading →

 Configuring a Typical Pneumatic System

-The schematic diagram of a typical pneumatic system is given in the accompanying figure.
-Basically the system is composed of a power source, control valves, and work elements.
-The power source can broadly be classified into: compressed air generation, primary air treatment, storage, air distribution, and secondary air treatment.
-A compressor is a device for...
+The schematic diagram of a typical pneumatic system is in the accompanying figure.
+Basically, the system is composed of a power source, control valves, and work elements.
+The power source can broadly be classified into compressed air generation, primary air treatment, storage, air distribution, and secondary air treatment.
+A compressor is a device for converting...
 Continue Reading →

 Know the Most Economical Pressure in Pneumatics

 What is the Most Economical Pressure in Pneumatics?
-Pneumatic systems have been developed and progressed comparatively as a low-pressure system.
-Pneumatic air consuming devices such as cylinders and rotary actuators are designed for the maximum operating pressure of 8 to 10 bar [115 to 145 psi].
-However, practical experience has shown that 6 bar [90...
+Pneumatic systems have been developed and progressed comparatively as low-pressure systems.
+Pneumatic air-consuming devices such as cylinders and rotary actuators are designed for a maximum operating pressure of 8 to 10 bar [115 to 145 psi].
+However, practical experience has shown that 6 bar [90 psi] is...
 Continue Reading →

 The Essence of Programmable Logic Controllers (PLCs)

-A programmable logic controller (PLC) is a modern device that can be used to control the work process in a machine or an appliance.
-The operations involved in the work process are carried out by some kind of actuators such as electric motors, pneumatic actuators, hydraulic actuators, etc., which are in turn controlled by final...
+A programmable logic controller (PLC) is a modern device that can control the work process in a machine or an appliance.
+The operations involved in the work process are carried out by actuators such as electric motors, pneumatic actuators, hydraulic actuators, etc., which are controlled by final control elements such as contactors, solenoid valves, etc....
 Continue Reading →

 How to Develop Multiple-actuator Pneumatic Circuits Using the Cascade Method?

-Most of the practical pneumatic systems involve the use of multiple actuators (cylinders, semi-rotary actuators, etc) which when operating in specified sequences carry out the desired control tasks.
+Most practical pneumatic systems involve multiple actuators (cylinders, semi-rotary actuators, etc.), which carry out the desired control tasks when operating in specified sequences.
 Double-pilot directional control (DC) valves are used as final control elements to control the forward and return strokes of the actuators.
-Sensors are used for confirming the...
+Sensors are used to confirm the actuator positions and provide signals...
 Continue Reading →

 Fluidsys Training Centre Pvt.
 Ltd., Bangalore